Skip to main content

 The Course Project will be split into multiple assignments, spread throughout the course.
 In order to more easily understand its full scope, this page includes all parts of it.

-There are two components of the Act that you will work on research projects related to (these descriptions come from from https://reclaimri.org/campaign/housing-justice-legislation):
+There are 2 components of the housing development strategy that you will work on research projects related to:

-- Funding the acquisition, preservation, and renovation of existing multi-family housing.
+2. Supporting the acquisition and improvement of existing multi-family housing.

 Tasks related to each component:

-- You will identify existing public property that is unused or underutilized using public tax records.
-Once it has been identified, you will visualize where it is, and compute metrics of desirability for development — distance to public transit, to schools, etc.
+1. Public Property Development Analysis: You will identify existing public property that is unused or underutilized using NYC property records.
+Once identified, you will visualize where these properties are located across the five boroughs, and compute metrics of desirability for housing development.